Capital and Revenue Transactions: Understand the Basics

 For example, Company A is doing a trading business in computer accessories and it purchases RAMs from the manufacturer and sells them to end users.
 Here Company A will treat this purchase of RAMs as a revenue expenditure.

 Company B has purchased those RAMs from Company A to record their day-to-day business transaction.
-The company will record it as its capital expenditure as this expense is helping the business in managing its financial records.
+The company B will record it as its capital expenditure as this expense is helping the business in managing its financial records.

 Exception

-The Expenses & income that have been incurred during one accounting period and will yield benefits over multiple future accounting periods are referred to as Deferred Revenue Expenditure.
+The Revenue Expenses that have been incurred during one accounting period and will yield benefits over multiple future accounting periods are referred to as Deferred Revenue Expenditure.
 The primary characteristic of Deferred Revenue Expenditure is that unlike revenue expenditures which benefit only the current period, they provide for long-term advantages.

 For example, Company A incurs Research and Development (R&D) expenses of INR 100000 resulting in launching a new product or developing a process that can help to create revenue for 5 years.